MarioJrodas/osticket-prereqs/README.md

 	6-	Select any size of memory (8Gib or the cheapest)

-	7-	Make a Username and Password (example: labuser and Cyberlab123!).
+	7-	Make a Username and Password

-	8-	Complete the remaining settings as needed, then click Create to deploy the virtual machine.
+	8-	Click Create to deploy the virtual machine.

-	9-	Once the VM is up, go to its home screen and locate the Public IP Address.
+	9-	Once the VM is runnig head to the home screen and find the Public IP Address.

-       10-	Use Remote Desktop to connect to the virtual machine using the public IP address along with the username and password you created.
+       10-	Use Remote Desktop to connect to the virtual machine using the public IP address with the username and password you created.

 ---